miciek/miciek.github.io/_posts/2018-03-18-using-haskell-in-ci-pipelines.md

 I assume that your pipelines are far more sophisticated than the one above, but I hope this is still enough to show you how Haskell scripts can help even in this simple case.

-## Bash hacker approach

-So what would be the standard Bash approach to our example pipeline?

-## Haskell to the rescue!

 ### Anatomy of a Haskell script

 Second line is Stack specific.
 It means that it will always use [LTS Haskell 10.8 (ghc-8.2.2)](https://www.stackage.org/lts-10.8) and that the script will not get outdated after years.

+## Deathmatch: Bash vs Haskell

+Now it's time to do old school face to face.
+Let's compare our example pipeline written using Bash and Haskell!

+I won't bash Bash's readability in this post.
+It would be easy and sometimes funny...
+Instead, I want to focus on maintainability of Bash's scripts.
+It should showcase common problems imperative dynamically typed languages have in side-effect heavy applications.

+So what would be the standard Bash approach to our example pipeline?

+First bug is already in the first line of the Bash script.
+And we only get to know it, because [Haskell makes us think about dates](https://two-wrongs.com/haskell-time-library-tutorial).

+Second bug is in the way we build the applications by going through directories.
+Our Bash script works, because there are two hidden directories.
+Haskell version makes us rethink this strategy by providing a better filter.

 ## The Twist: pipeline monitoring